 99% of Android devices (version 4.0 and upwards) support Android Emergency Location Service (ELS) – an Android service that transmits a more reliable emergency location both indoors and outdoors (by fusing Wi-Fi, GPS, cell tower data, and other sources) to emergency services during a 911 call.
 ELS is already being used in 15 countries worldwide and there have been numerous stories where the ELS technology has saved lives.

-In January 2018, RapidSOS and Google conducted a pilot project to evaluate an integration of Android Emergency Location Service (ELS) with the RapidSOS Clearinghouse.
-Three test regions participated in the pilot project and ELS location was captured via the RapidSOS Clearinghouse and transmitted to the pilot PSAPs as supplemental location for a fraction of wireless 9-1-1 calls.
+In January 2018, RapidSOS and Google conducted a pilot project to evaluate an integration of Android Emergency Location Service (ELS) with the RapidSOS Platform.
+Three test regions participated in the pilot project and ELS location was captured via the RapidSOS Platform and transmitted to the pilot PSAPs as supplemental location for a fraction of wireless 9-1-1 calls.
 The objective was to measure location accuracy and speed of delivery, as well as to understand the operational impact of delivering supplemental device location to PSAPs.

 There are two ways for PSAPs to access life-saving data from the RapidSOS Clearinghouse – through existing PSAP software systems or through RapidSOS Portal.
 To make sure you don’t miss out on having access to data from Android devices today, follow these two steps: